alvysion/docs/README.md

   vat: number;  // TVA amount.
 }
 ```
 :warning: At least the **client** or the **siret** must be completed.
 If the siret is completed, the API will query [gouv API](https://entreprise.data.gouv.fr/api_doc_sirene "API Sirene")'s establishments.
-If an establishment is found, you will get more information such as address or VAT number.
+If an establishment is found, you will get more information such as address and/or VAT number.

 ## Response